zoltan-baba/devcenter-sandbox/_articles/en/bitrise-cli/step-outputs.md

 ---
 Step outputs are environment items that are the result of running a given step.
 For example, the `deploy-to-bitrise-io` step generates the `$BITRISE_PUBLIC_INSTALL_PAGE_URL` and the `$BITRISE_PUBLIC_INSTALL_PAGE_URL_MAP` output variables by default.
 You can check out the default outputs of a step in the `Workflow Editor` on [bitrise.io](https://www.bitrise.io) or in the `step.yml` file of the step.

 Step outputs can be defined in the `step.yml` file of the project by setting the `outputs` attribute.
 They have the same syntax as every environment property.
 It consists of two main parts: a `KEY: value` pair and an `opts` field.
-The key and the value are required, the `opts` field is optional.
+The key and the value are required, the `opts` field is, as the name suggests, optional.

 ``` yaml
 - MY_KEY_FOR_THE_ENV: my value for the env